audhiaprilliant/audhiaprilliant.github.io/_posts/2020-06-27-airflow-documentation.md

 ---
 layout: post
-title:  "Apache Airflow as Workflow Management System"
+title:  "Intro to Apache Airflow"
+subtitle: Pipelines made simple with Airflow
 author: audhi
-categories: [ airflow, python ]
+categories: [ article ]
-tags: [programming]
+tags: [ programming ]
-image: assets/images/10-0.jpg
 ---

-### Overview
-Airflow is a platform to programmatically author, schedule and monitor workflows.
-Use Airflow to author workflows as Directed Acyclic Graphs (DAGs) of tasks.
-The Airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
-Rich command line utilities make performing complex surgeries on DAGs a snap.
-The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.
+Airflow is a platform to create, schedule, and monitor workflows.
+You can use Airflow to design workflows as Directed Acyclic Graphs (DAGs) of tasks.
+The Airflow scheduler runs your tasks on many workers and follows the order you set.
+Airflow has useful tools in the command line and a user interface to help you see pipelines, monitor progress, and fix problems.

-When workflows are defined as code, they become more maintainable, versionable, testable, and collaborative.
+When workflows are written as code, they are easier to maintain, test, version, and share with others.

 ### Principles
-- **Dynamic**: Airflow pipelines are configuration as code (Python), allowing for dynamic pipeline generation.
-This allows for writing code that instantiates pipelines dynamically.
+- **Dynamic**: Airflow pipelines are written in Python code.
+You can create pipelines automatically with code.
-- **Extensible**: Easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
+- **Extensible**: You can create your own operators, executors, and extend Airflow to match your needs.
-- **Elegant**: Airflow pipelines are lean and explicit.
-Parameterizing your scripts is built into the core of Airflow using the powerful Jinja templating engine.
+- **Clear**: Airflow pipelines are simple and easy to understand.
+You can add parameters using the Jinja template engine.
-- **Scalable**: Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.
-Airflow is ready to scale to infinity.

-### Beyond the Horizon
+- **Scalable**: Airflow can work with many workers and grow as your system grows.

+### Important notes
-Airflow is not a data streaming solution.
-Tasks do not move data from one to the other (though tasks can exchange metadata!).
-Airflow is not in the Spark Streaming or Storm space, it is more comparable to Oozie or Azkaban.
+Airflow is not for streaming data.
+Tasks do not move data between each other (they can only exchange metadata).
+Airflow is more like Oozie or Azkaban than Spark Streaming or Storm.

-Workflows are expected to be mostly static or slowly changing.
-You can think of the structure of the tasks in your workflow as slightly more dynamic than a database structure would be.
-Airflow workflows are expected to look similar from a run to the next, this allows for clarity around unit of work and continuity.
+Workflows are usually static or change slowly.
+The task structure should look similar from one run to another.
+This makes it easy to understand and manage.

 ### Installation
-#### Getting Airflow
+#### Installing Airflow
-The easiest way to install the latest stable version of Airflow is with pip:
+The easiest way to install Airflow is with pip:
 ```bash
 pip install apache-airflow
 ```
-You can also install Airflow with support for extra features like `gcp` or `postgres`:
+You can also add extra features, like gcp or postgres:
 ```bash
 pip install apache-airflow[gcp,postgres]
 ```

-#### Initiating Airflow Database
-Airflow requires a database to be initiated before you can run tasks.
-If you’re just experimenting and learning Airflow, you can stick with the default SQLite option.
-If you don’t want to use SQLite, then take a look at Initializing a Database Backend to setup a different database.
+#### Initialize the database
+Airflow needs a database before running tasks.
+If you are just learning, use the default SQLite.
+For other databases, see Airflow documentation.

-After configuration, you’ll need to initialize the database before you can run tasks:
+After setup, initialize the database:
 ```bash
 airflow initdb
 ```

-### It’s a DAG Definition File
+### DAG definition file
-One thing to wrap your head around (it may not be very intuitive for everyone at first) is that this Airflow Python script is really just a configuration file specifying the DAG’s structure as code.
-The actual tasks defined here will run in a different context from the context of this script.
-Different tasks run on different workers at different points in time, which means that this script cannot be used to cross communicate between tasks.
-Note that for this purpose we have a more advanced feature called `XCom`.

-People sometimes think of the DAG definition file as a place where they can do some actual data processing - that is not the case at all!
-The script’s purpose is to define a DAG object.
-It needs to evaluate quickly (seconds, not minutes) since the scheduler will execute it periodically to reflect the changes if any.

-In Airflow all workflows are DAGs.
-A Dag consists of operators.
-An operator defines an individual task that needs to be performed.
-There are different types of operators available( As given on Airflow Website):
+In Airflow, a Python script defines a DAG.
+It does not run tasks directly.
+Tasks run on different workers at different times.

+The DAG file should run quickly (seconds), because the scheduler runs it often.
+You can use XCom to share data between tasks.

+Airflow tasks are created with operators.
+Some common operators:
-- `BashOperator` - executes a bash command
+- `BashOperator` – run a bash command
-- `PythonOperator` - calls an arbitrary Python function
+- `PythonOperator` – run a Python function
-- `EmailOperator` - sends an email
+- `EmailOperator` – send an email
-- `SimpleHttpOperator` - sends an HTTP request
+- `SimpleHttpOperator` – send an HTTP request
-- `MySqlOperator`, `SqliteOperator`, `PostgresOperator`, `MsSqlOperator`, `OracleOperator`, `JdbcOperator`, etc. - executes a SQL command
+- `MySqlOperator`, `PostgresOperator`, `SqliteOperator`, etc. – run SQL commands
-- `Sensor` - waits for a certain time, file, database row, S3 key, etc
+- `Sensor` – wait for a file, database row, S3 key, or time

+### Running Airflow
-### How to Run Airflow and Scheduler
+To run Airflow and the scheduler:
-It's pretty easy to run the Apache Airflow and Scheduler.
-First, open your terminal and follow below commands!
 ```bash
 # airflow needs a home, ~/airflow is the default,
 # but you can lay foundation somewhere else if you prefer